Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_5-Platform_Creation/Module_2/README.md

 If you use ***export Hardware*** function in Vivado GUI it would add ***-fixed*** option which would generate a XSA for traditional embedded platform which can't add DPU acceleration kernel here.
 16. Check the ***<your_vivado_project_dir>/xsa_gen*** folder, you should find the ***zcu104_custom_platform.xsa*** generated there.<br />

-***Now we finish the Hardware platform creation flow, then we should go to the Software platform creation***<br /><br />
+***Now we finish the Hardware platform creation flow, then we should go to the Software platform creation***

-## Create the PetaLinux Software Component<br /><br />
+## Step 2: Create the Software Components with PetaLinux

 A Vitis platform requires software components.
 For Linux, the PetaLinux tools are invoked outside of the Vitis tools by the developer to create the necessary Linux image,Executable and Linkable Format (ELF) files, and sysroot with XRT support.
-Yocto or third-party Linux development tools can also be used as long as they produce the same Linux output products as PetaLinux. <br />
+Yocto or third-party Linux development tools can also be used as long as they produce the same Linux output products as PetaLinux.
-1. source <petaLinux_tool_install_dir>/settings.sh<br />
+1. source <petaLinux_tool_install_dir>/settings.sh
 2. Create a PetaLinux project named ***zcu104_custom_plnx*** and configure the hw with the XSA file we created before:<br />
 ```petalinux-create --type project --template zynqMP --name zcu104_custom_plnx```<br />
 ```cd zcu104_custom_plnx```<br />